-Some of the main terms of a consignment agreement include the nature and quantity of the goods, the terms of consignment, pricing, conditions of payment, duties of the parties, and procedures for recalling unsold items.
-The Consignment Agreement Template guarantees that there will be no misunderstandings and that the rights of both parties will be protected during the process of commercial operations.
+Other essential aspects that relate to a consignment agreement include the description of the goods to be under the consignment agreement, terms of consignment, price, payment conditions, responsibilities of the involved parties, and how the items under consignment are to be reclaimed.
+The Consignment Agreement Template ensures that there will be no misunderstandings and that the interests of both parties will be protected during the conduction of commercial operations.

 Simple Consignment Agreement Templates